MitchellStride/DipDuck/README.md

 4    | CS

-  This is the general layout even though the board is different.
+  This is the general layout even though the pro micro board is a bit different.

 <img src="{{ "/fritzing.png" | prepend: site.baseurl }}" />

 This was the end result.

 <img src="{{ "/dipduck2.jpg" | prepend: site.baseurl }}" />

+## Code & Scripts

+The code can be found on Seytonic's website and I created my own scripts to use with this duck.